 We estimated climate-change sensitivity across vertebrate species using the “Climate-niche Factor Analysis” (CENFA) approach developed by Rinnan & Lawler (2019), implemented with the ‘CENFA’ R package Version 1.1.1 (Rinnan 2021).
 CENFA is a spatial approach for estimating species climate-change sensitivity, exposure, and vulnerability.
-CENFA combines distribution data with climatic variables to estimate sensitivity and vulnerability from properties of species climatic niche space (see Rinnan & Lawler (2019) for details).
+CENFA combines distribution data with climatic variables to estimate sensitivity and vulnerability from properties of species climatic niches (see Rinnan & Lawler (2019) for details).
 CENFA has been used in previous studies focused on a small number of species or on a few taxonomic groups, but to our knowledge has not yet been applied across all terrestrial vertebrates.

 Historical climate data